dorismoisuc/tempostas-little-weather-app/README.md

 # tempostas-little-weather-app

-This is a little weather app, tempostas, showing the weather from all around the world.
+This is a little weather app, TEMPOSTAS, showing the weather from all around the world.
 I used: https://openweathermap.org/
 api created by using python.